-PSY100 Principles of Psychology
+PSY100 Principles of Psychology 4 quarter credits 40 clock hours

 This course discusses the principles of psychology.
-It covers a large number of important topics, such as stream of consciousness, emotion, habit, and will.
+It covers many important topics, such as stream of consciousness, emotion, habit, and will.
 Students will learn about the tools and methods psychologists use to investigate the mind, such as observing how the mind of a child changes and develops over time.
 Students should anticipate 20 or more hours of outside preparation for this class.